School-Site Programs with the Preserve

 Actively engage your students as they apply STEM skills to the study of climate and species changes on a local level.
 With a focus on observable, measurable data and with more than 100 years of weather data from the Mohonk Preserve’s Daniel Smiley Research Center, students graph and conduct a trend analysis of long- and short-term data, study a tree’s record of climate, and research indicator species.
 By comparing historic and current weather and species observation records, students develop an understanding of our changing local and global climate and what steps can be taken to reduce or reverse those impacts.

-Fees and Scheduling (Scholarships Available)
+Fees (Scholarships Available)

 One Hour Programs: